 Full accommodation prices are available on the Accommodation website

 £100-200 per week

 The amount you spend on food varies according to what sort of accommodation you live in and personal taste.
-Students living in college ‘bed and breakfast’ accommodation can prepare drinks and snacks in small kitchenettes, but have to buy their other daily meals.
+Students living in college ‘bed and flex’ accommodation on the Canterbury campus can prepare drinks and snacks in small kitchenettes, but have to buy their other daily meals.
 If you live in self-catering accommodation (on a 39-week lease or off campus on a 52-week lease), you must buy and prepare all your own food, although you can of course take advantage of campus catering.

 £30-60 per week

 Academic costs include books and course materials, as well as photocopying and printing costs.
 These can vary tremendously depending on what subject you study.
 You should allow £10-£15 per week on average, although the bulk of this expenditure usually comes in the first term when you buy books for the year.
 You can reduce costs by purchasing second-hand books and by using the library.